gvwilson/fiction/iffy/index.md

 "Just a hard-to-find part to help an old friend," he said, sounding fond and sad at the same time as the bot disappear around the corner.
-"Come on---we should get going."
+"Come on—we should get going."

 "Uh huh.
-Must be pretty affin hard to find for it to take a chance on bein scrapped for scarin people like it did back there."
+Must be pretty affin' special for it to take a chance on bein' scrapped for scarin' people like it did back there."
 When Wales didn't answer she nudged the toolbox next to her with her boot.
 "So was that you?
-The splosion back there?"
+The 'splosion back there?"

 Wales blinked.
 "Why on earth would you think that was me?"

 Iffy rolled her eyes.
-"Cuz they upped your gear and then the blockhouse blew up an then the bot that takes care o the town's pipes just happens to be friend enough o yours an now you got your stuff back?
+"Cuz they upped your gear an' then the blockhouse blew up an' then the bot that takes care o' the town's sewers an' all just happens t' be a friend o' yours an' now you got your stuff back?
 I ain't *stupid*," she finished disgustedly.
 Why did grownups always think kids were stupid?